 a.
 Click and drag to expand or collapse the size of the IDE

-If the IDE is disconnected from the internet, the connection indicator appears to indicate that your work is not being synced.
+If the IDE is disconnected from the internet, the connection indicator replaces the sync button to indicate that your work is not being synced.

 Hotkeys